HBartechko/Automated-ELK-Stack-Deployment/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _What is the main advantage of automating configuration with Ansible?_
+- What is the main advantage of automating configuration with Ansible?
-- _Answer: No code experience is need and it simplifies deployment of VMs_
+- Answer: No code experience is need and it simplifies deployment of VMs

 The playbook implements the following tasks:
-- _ In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- In 3-5 bullets, explain the steps of the ELK installation play.
+E.g., install Docker; download image; etc.
-- _Create a new VM for ELK_
+- Create a new VM for ELK
-- _Add the new VM to Ansible hosts file in your provisioner_
+- Add the new VM to Ansible hosts file in your provisioner.
-- _Create an Ansible playbook that installs Docker and configures an ELK container_
+- Create an Ansible playbook that installs Docker and configures an ELK container.
-- _Run the playbook to launch the container_
+- Run the playbook to launch the container
-- _Restrict access to the ELK VM_
+- Restrict access to the ELK VM

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.